gaganthind50/AA-10-Project-Outreach/README.md

 All data we use will be from our own research through in-depth interviews with immigrants parents and teachers at local schools.

+## Current Progress

+Thus far we have conducted some literature and market research.
+We are currently in the process of gathering insights from parents and teachers to guide us in development of the app.

 ## Contact Info

 Gagan Thind: gagant@uw.edu,